National Staff Engagement Forum

 Membership of the Forum is designed to accurately reflect the staff profile in the health service and includes members from the HSE and the voluntary sector.
 We currently have 60 members on the Forum based on a proportional representation of staff across the services based on roles, grades and geographical areas.

 The Forum is co-chaired by Rosarii Mannion, National Director of Human Resources, and Dr Philip Crowley, National Director Quality Improvement Division.
-It is co-facilitated by Vera Kelly, National Organisation, Design and Development (OD&D) Lead for Staff Engagement, and Juanita Guidera National QID Lead for Staff Engagement.
+It is co-facilitated by Vera Kelly, National Organisation, Design and Development (OD&D) Lead for Staff Engagement.

 Meeting dates in 2019: